Project

 Project objectives

-• evaluation of geophysical borehole logging data
+• Evaluation of geophysical borehole investigations

 Contact